 Measures of shape

 Term Description Skewness Measure of the asymmetry of the distribution.
 Negative skew means that the left side of the distribution is longer, positive skew that the right side is longer.
 Kurtosis Measure of the "peakiness" of the distribution.
 A normal distribution has a kurtosis of 3.
-Smaller values have a more rounded peak and thinner tails, while larger values have a more pronounced peak and fatter tails
+Smaller values have a more rounded peak and wider tails, while larger values have a more pronounced peak and more compact tails